Well, here we are, a week after Thanksgiving.

 - By hand or in a stand mixer fitted with the paddle attachment, combine the peanut butter, powdered sugar, and vanilla.
 Mix until everything is smooth and uniform.
 It will be thick.

-- Spoon a little of the peanut butter mixture into each muffin liner, filling the liner about 3/4 of the way high.
-Flatten the mixture as best as you can.
+- Spoon a little of the peanut butter mixture into each muffin liner, filling the liner about 3/4 of the way.
+Smooth and flatten the top of the mixture as best as you can.

 - Remove each candy from the pan, and serve!